 But even if you want me to edit copy from the start, I'll include any questions and suggestions in red (I use Track Changes, unless you request otherwise) when I want your feedback or if I think a section or paragraph needs special attention.
 I'll also coach you by phone or Skype, especially on developing your piece.
 If you're stuck, you'll often break through to a new level of clarity as we talk about your work.

 I'm painstaking and detail-oriented, and not just with grammar, punctuation, and spelling.
 Other things that annoy readers are when website links don't work, quotations are inaccurate or misattributed, characters or plot threads go awry, or when book titles and people's names are misspelled.
 I verify everything, which has saved many an author's face from having egg on it!
 I treat your manuscript (and your future readers) as priceless, which they are.
 I keep the specifics confidential prior to publication, unless and until I'm given permission to talk about them.
 And our correspondence will be confidential always.

 Most folks forward their documents to me by email, and we work back and forth electronically.
 Some send me a hard copy to mark up.
 And occasionally authors give me handwritten manuscripts.
 With those, I type up the document as written, spiff up the spelling, grammar, and presentation, then email or snail-mail it to them.
 They make any changes, then return it to me for proofing and copyediting.

-I grew up with English being taught, corrected, dissected, and analyzed at home as well as at school -- my father was a professor of English, Journalism, and Speech, and Mom was a Registered Nurse with a passion equal to Dad's for languages and books.
+I grew up in Texas with English being taught, corrected, dissected, and analyzed at home as well as at school -- my father was a professor of English, Journalism, and Speech, and Mom was a Registered Nurse with a passion equal to Dad's for languages and books.
 I began catching errors in Dad's students' exams when I was about 10, which immediately got me the first of many freelance jobs: proofreading the college's yearbooks, student directories, and other publications for pay.